 Second, speak.
 Say what you know to be true, from your own experience.
 Respond with observable, verifiable facts.

 Fourth: “shake it off.”
 As Taylor sang, “haters gonna hate / baby I’m just gonna shake.”
-Shake it off a thick skin that protects a deep knowing within: you deserve better.
+Shake that hate off a thick skin that protects a deep knowing within: you deserve better.
 Including the better feeling you can access right now by dancing.
 That better feeling will restore the strength you need to do your work and deal with the haters like a champ.
 So dance, my friend.
 Bounce that head, tap that foot.
 Phone that friend.
 Take that walk.
 Go for that run.
 Read, sing, nap.
 Eat the damn chocolate.
 Drink the dram—or the green juice or whatever.
 Do whatever it takes to make sure that—in the words of my own beloved father—you “don’t let the b*stards get you down.”

 Learn: Need help to identify and ignore weaponized words?
 Try these guiding questions: